Color Enhancing Pressed

 flower.
 You will see the flower "grab" the dye and absorb it, spreading

-it out naturally and leaving your pressed flower dry.
+it out naturally and leaving your pressed flower dry in just a few

 - Some things with a very